ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/containers/table-containerprop.html.markdown

 <td width="18">
 </td>
 <td width="767">
-Where you can set the relationships to other apps (see [Relational Apps & Instance Linking)](/developers/user-guide/product-guide/advanced-features/data-storage-management/instance-linking)
+  Where you can set the relationships to other apps (see <a href="/developers/user-guide/product-guide/advanced-features/data-storage-management/instance-linking">Relational Apps & Instance Linking)</a>

 </td>
 </tr>